 Activation emails — Select this option to prevent Okta from sending an activation email to new users.
 Admins can activate users.

 We recommend that you select not to send activation emails while you are doing the initial AD integration and configuration in your Preview environment.
 This prevents end users from receiving activation emails before you are ready for them to begin enrolling in and using Okta.

-- In the User Creation & Matching section click Edit and select the conditions under which imported users will be identified as matching existing Okta users.
+- In the User Creation & Matching section, click Edit and select the conditions under which imported users will be identified as matching existing Okta users.

 Matching rules are used in the import of users from all apps and directories that allow importing.
 If there is an existing Okta account, AD allows you to import and confirm users automatically.
-Active Directory, OPP, and all provisioning-enabled apps support automatic importation and confirmation of users into Okta.
+AD, OPP, and all provisioning-enabled apps support automatic importation and confirmation of users into Okta.
 Establishing matching criteria (or rules) allows you to specify how an imported user should be mapped to an existing Okta user.
 Clearly defining rules for matching helps to prevent multiple instances for the same user from being created.

 Note: This feature does not apply to CSV-imported user lists.

-- Imported user is an exact match to an Okta user if: — Choose one of the following options:
+- Imported user is an exact match to an Okta user if — Choose one of the following options:

 - Okta username format matches

 - The following required attributes match — Select from the list of options to establish your criteria.
 For the new imported user to be considered an exact match, each option that you select must be true.